Introduction

 If you haven't opted for the recommended way to deploy your app over the air, you can still deploy it manually.
 There are two cases.

-If it's the case, your device doesn't need to be jailbroken.
-To install your app on your device, you must ensure:
+To install your app on your device the "manual" way (not OTA), you must ensure:

-If you don't have any digital signing identity from the iOS developer program, you can only deploy your app if your device is jailbroken.
+If you don't have any digital signing identity from the Apple developer program, you can only deploy your app if your device is jailbroken.

 Jailbreaking your device is the process of lifting some security barriers that Apple put on it, that prevent it to run unsigned code (which is literally code for which we can't know the author.
 You understand why it's an important security restriction).
-Although Apple would prefer you to abstain, lifting this restriction by "jailbreaking" is authorized, safe, and reversible.
+Although Apple would prefer you to abstain, lifting this restriction by "jailbreaking" is authorized, safe (as long as you understand what you are doing), and reversible.

 Now on to installing your unsigned app by hand on a jailbroken device: